 Case Reports (1500 words)

 Case reports present unique or interesting cases observed by the authors.
-It is preferred that case reports be submitted for the Summer Supplement, our dedicated case report issue; however, case reports may be submitted for themed issues.
 Case reports do not need to adhere to issue themes if submitted to themed issues.

 Commentary (1000 words)